Karthik-2002-git/Web-Scraping-Covid-Data-and-Statistics/README.md

 # About
 Corona virus, one of the biggest pandemic that has stunned the whole world to danger.
-It is one of the trending News, currently.
+The #1 trending News, currently.
 This program fetches and shows the live covid data.
 The code is organized into 2 sections - Scraping data, Plotting data.